 A framework for regulating the Marianne Mathy Scholarship was approved by the Equity Division of the Supreme Court of New South Wales on 26 February 1982, with the first competition being held and a scholarship awarded in June of that same year.

 The original bequest of Marianne Mathy-Frisdane did not specify that a scholarship be awarded to a particular vocal type or genre (opera, classical, rock, pop, jazz, folk, country, etc).
 The inaugural 1982 Marianne Mathy Scholarship Competition saw entrants from a range of vocal types and musical genres.
 As Mme Mathy-Frisdane was herself an opera singer and teacher, it seemed appropriate that her namesake Scholarship be awarded to young opera and classical singers.
-At the same time, it was clear there was a popular demand for a Competition for more contemporary styles of singing.
+At the same time, it was clear there was a popular demand for a competition in more contemporary styles of singing.

-In 1983 the Music & Opera Singers Trust (MOST®), which administers the Mathy Estate, made the decision to promote the Marianne Mathy Scholarship as a Competition for young opera and classical singers, and to establish a separate Contemporary Section for singers of other singing genres.
+In 1983 the Music & Opera Singers Trust (MOST®), which administers the Mathy Estate, made the decision to promote the Marianne Mathy Scholarship as a competition for young opera and classical singers, and to establish a separate Contemporary Section for singers of other singing genres.
 Both sections were to come under the umbrella of the 'Australian Singing Competition'.